Skip to main content

 Pittu (පිට්ටු)

-Cylindrical steamed rice flour and coconut dish, often served for breakfast with curry and coconut milk.
-The mixture is steamed in bamboo molds, creating layered texture.
-Popular in both Sri Lanka and South India.
+Steamed cylinders of rice flour and coconut, often eaten for breakfast with curry and coconut milk.
+The mix is steamed in a bamboo mold, which gives it its loose, layered texture.
+It's common in both Sri Lanka and South India.

 Allergens: